Studying Evolutionary Solution Adaption Using a Flexibility Benchmark Based on a Metal Cutting Process: Background

-\begin{definition} The \textbf{crowded sorting} of a non-domination class is the sorting of individuals in descending order or the crowding distance.
-The crowding distance of an individual is the volume in the objective space around it which is not covered by any other solution, calculated as the perimeter of the cuboid that has the nearest neighbors in the objective space as vertices. \end{definition}
+\begin{definition} The \textbf{crowded sorting} of a non-domination class is the sorting of individuals in descending order of the crowding distance.
+The crowding distance of an individual is the volume in the objective space around it that is not covered by any other solution, calculated as the perimeter of the cuboid that has the nearest neighbors in the objective space as vertices. \end{definition}

 \begin{definition} Given two individuals $x_i$ and $x_j$, with non-domination classes $x_i^{rank}$ and $x_j^{rank}$, and crowding distances $x_i^{dist}$ and $x_j^{dist}$, respectively, the \textbf{crowded comparison operator} $\prec_c$ defines the partial order $x_i \prec_c x_j$ if and only if ($x_i^{rank} < x_j^{rank}$) or ($x_i^{rank} = x_j^{rank}$ and $x_i^{dist} > x_j^{dist}$). \end{definition}